-Vomiting We routinely give an anti sickness injection with most chemotherapy drugs.
-Oral anti sickness medication is also sent home with your pet to be used if required.
-This can be given at the first signs of nausea or inappetance.
+Vomiting We routinely give an anti-sickness injection with most chemotherapy drugs.
+Oral anti-sickness medication is also sent home with your pet to be used if required.
+This can be given at the first signs of nausea or inappetence.
 If your pet is vomiting more than 4-6 times a day please contact us or your primary care vet for advice and treatment

 Fever Common signs of a fever are lethargy, depression, reduced appetite or refusing to eat at all, lying on a cool floor.